Best Apps for Architects in 2022

 - Select, move, rotate, and scale objects.
 View coordinates and properties.

-- Full access to any BIM content, like 3D models, construction drawings, schedules, elements, or space information.
+- Gives full access to BIM content like 3D models, construction drawings, schedules, elements, or space information.

 - All-round 3D cutaways with animated transactions.